osagiestar/Databases-Homework/week-2/mandatory/2-ecommerce-db/task.md

 10. Retrieve all the products in the order `ORD006`.
 The result should only contain the columns `product_name`, `unit_price` and `quantity`.
 11. Retrieve all the products with their supplier for all orders of all customers.
 The result should only contain the columns `name` (from customer), `order_reference` `order_date`, `product_name`, `supplier_name` and `quantity`.
 12. Retrieve the names of all customers who bought a product from a supplier from China.

+Add a new DELETE endpoint /hotels/:hotelId to delete a specific hotel.
+A hotel can only be deleted if it doesn't appear in any of the customers' bookings!
+Make sure you add the corresponding validation before you try to delete a hotel.